Euglena: Form and function

 Like other euglenoids, Euglena possess a red eyespot, an organelle composed of carotenoid pigment granules.
 The red spot itself is not thought to be photosensitive.
 Rather, it filters the sunlight that falls on a light-detecting structure at the base of the flagellum (a swelling, known as the paraflagellar body), allowing only certain wavelengths of light to reach it.
-As the cell rotates with respect to the light source, the eyespot partially blocks the source, permitting the Euglena to find the light and move toward it (a process known as phototaxis).

-Euglena lacks a cell wall.
+As the cell rotates with respect to the light source, the eyespot partially blocks the source, permitting the Euglena to find the light and move toward it (a process known as phototaxis).Euglena lacks a cell wall.
 Instead, it has a pellicle made up of a protein layer supported by a substructure of microtubules, arranged in strips spiraling around the cell.
 The action of these pellicle strips sliding over one another, known as metaboly, gives Euglena its exceptional flexibility and contractility.
 The mechanism of this euglenoid movement is not understood, but its molecular basis may be similar to that of amoeboid movement.
+Some species have mucocysts, which are membrane-bound bodies containing mucilaginous threads.
+Mucocysts are located underneath the pellicle in parallel rows following the arrangement of pellicle strips.
+Their presence or absence and shape (spherical or spindle-shaped) are an important diagnostic for species-level identification, but are mostly only visible after staining with a dye such as neutral red.

 In low moisture conditions, or when food is scarce, Euglena forms a protective wall around itself and lies dormant as a resting cyst until environmental conditions improve.